Oklahoma Online Excellence Award

 Tulsa Community College

-In the nomination materials, Mr. Dominguez and his team were praised for their “Ongoing Professional Development Plan for Faculty Who Teach Online” project.
-This project specifically targets improving online education and requires that full-time faculty attend a recognized and significant training activity with a demonstrated outcome of improving course design or content.
-This innovative, three-year program gives faculty members the flexibility to select one of 8 options for professional development, all with the goal of improving online teaching at TCC.
+Mr. Dominguez and his team are praised by colleagues across campus for their online faculty development project, “Ongoing Professional Development Plan for Faculty Who Teach Online”.
+This initiative targets improving online education outcomes by strengthening online teaching skill development for faculty.
+It requires full-time faculty to attend a recognized and significant training activity and meet the training outcome of demonstrating a proven effort to improve online course design or content.
+This innovative, three-year program gives faculty members the flexibility to select one of eight options, all with the goal of improving online teaching.

 Dr. Stacy Southerland